malkavk/Probabilidade/Kempes/LGN-TCL/Readme.md

 After pressing the "Run Presentation" button, sometimes the new RStudio window must be blank or present some graphical glitches, in these cases just ignore it and press the "Open in Browser" button.

-After pressing the "Run Presentation" button, sometimes appears the interactive controles are shown, but not charts (appearing some red text), in these cases close the window and press again the "Run Presentaion" button.
+After pressing the "Run Presentation" button, sometimes appears the interactive controles are shown, but not charts (appearing some red text), in these cases close the window and press again the "Run Presentation" button.

 Those errors occurs for unknown reasons and happens randomly.